Nigerian army releases children held on terror suspicions | DW | 04.10.2019

 The youngest child was nine years old, the spokesperson said.

-Human Rights Watch (HRW) heralded the children's release in a statement as "and important step toward rights-respecting treatment of children affected by the Boko Haram conflict."
+Human Rights Watch (HRW) heralded the children's release in a statement as "an important step toward rights-respecting treatment of children affected by the Boko Haram conflict."

 HRW's children's rights advocacy director, Jo Becker, praised the Nigerian government for showing readiness to uphold human rights standards.